Samaypur

+The village belongs to the Yadav Community, having majority of the Yadavs of 'Nirvan' gotra.
+The house-holds still follow the 'Dehat' culture very proudly.
+The adjacent villages such as Badli, Libaspur, Haiderpur, Naharpur, also comprises Yadav community.

 Geography

 The transport center, Sanjay Gandhi Transport Nagar and the residential areas, Teachers Colony, Yadav Nagar, Shiv Puri, Prem Nagar and Mandir Mohalla are part of the village.

 The area is dominated by industries and a local market catering to the nearby area, with the railway underbridge the area is well connected to Rohini sub-city.
 The area was declared an extensive industrial area after the Samaypur village land had been consolidated in 1953-1954.